Traditional Medicines and OTC Products

 5. Are there any limitations on locations or channels through which OTC products may be sold?

-OTC products may be sold only in pharmacies and drugstores.
+OTC products may be sold only by pharmacies and drugstores.
 Unlike prescription medicines, OTC products can also be sold through the internet by websites maintained by pharmacies or drugstores.
 In exceptional cases, when there is no pharmacy in the town, doctors may sell OTC products only if they have obtained the respective permit for that.

 6. What health, advertising, and marketing claims may be made for OTC products?

-Medicinal products can be advertised only if they have received marketing authorization.
+Medicinal products can be advertised only if they have received marketing authorisation.
 As far as OTC products are non-prescription products, they can be advertised to the general public.
 The advertising of non-prescription medicines shall not contain any misleading information and any promise for pecuniary or non-pecuniary benefit.
 In particular, the content of an advertisement of medicinal products comply with the data of the current summary of product characteristics and only the approved therapeutic indications may be claimed.

 7. Can OTC products be marketed or advertised directly to the public?